ProjectPythia/pythia-foundations/_sources/foundations/github/what-is-github.md

 1. What is GitHub?
 1. No experience necessary!
-1. Free- and open-source software (FOSS)
+1. Free and open-source software (FOSS)
 1. Version control systems (VCS)
 1. GitHub = FOSS + VCS + Web
 1. Register for a free GitHub account